-I was a student at Mark Hawkin's Hidden Valley Kajukenbo Dojo, an outlet of Mark Tyrrell's Napa MMA Dojo for a couple years while I worked at Harbin and before moving to Spring Valley.
+I was a student at Mark Hawkin's Hidden Valley Kajukenbo Dojo, an outlet of Mark Tyrrell's Napa MMA Dojo (they're now in Middletown), for a couple years while I worked at Harbin and before moving to Spring Valley.

-One of the style's founders visited while I was in the Dojo but I never met him, although I wish I had.
+One of the style's founders visited while I was in the Dojo but not in class, so I never met him, although I wish I had.

 This training filled in my on-the-ground techniques and furthered my education in joint locks and throws.